 In Kyoto, there are currently five active Geisha districts.
 Pontocho and Gion districts are the two most popular ones and if you are lucky, you might be able to see some Geisha walking on the street!
 Enjoy strolling around lovely narrow streets among the small restaurants and shops.
 It almost feels like getting lost in the old times.

 During the summer season, you can see many people sitting along the riverbank and spending some time just relaxing.
-Fun fact: this is known as a popular date spot for the local couples and they always sit a certain distance apart.
-It is very interesting to look at as it comes to the Japanese culture of respecting other people’s space!
+Fun fact: This is known as a popular date spot for local couples and they always sit a certain distance apart.
+It is very interesting to look at when it comes to the Japanese culture of respecting other people’s space!
 It is also a good place to enjoy some beer with a good breeze.

 In summer, the riverside becomes extra busy because of kawadoko, which is commonly referred to as yuka in Kyoto.
-Kawadoko are decks set up along the Kamo river as well as other rivers in Kyoto.
+Kawadoko is decks set up along the Kamo River as well as other rivers in Kyoto.
 They are set up with the purpose of cooling down in the hot summers, thanks to the cooling breeze and passing river below.
 These kawadoko are symbolic features of Kyoto.
-Every year, the opening ceremony is held on May 25th,and it is a popular event with the maiko and geiko (In Kyoto, geisha is preferably called geiko) attending to celebrate.
+Every year, the opening ceremony is held on May 25th, and it is a popular event with the maiko and geiko (In Kyoto, geisha is preferably called geiko) attending to celebrate.